As a company looking to attract and retain new users, I’m sure user onboarding is a top priority for you and your team.

 And that’s exactly where the activation point comes into play.

-So, what is an activation point?
+What is an activation point?

 Simply put, the activation point is an action new sign-ups take during user onboarding that helps them understand the value of using a new platform or product.